valery1707/hugo/content/blog/2016-11-11-setting-up-a-secure-etcd-cluster-behind-a-proxy.markdown

 ---
 Categories:
-- Etcd
+- etcd
-- Development
+- development
 Description: ""
 Tags:
-- Etcd
+- etcd
-- Cluster
+- cluster
-- CoreOS
+- coreos
-- Configuration
+- configuration
-- Proxy
+- proxy
-- Secure
+- secure
-- Development
+- development
 date: 2016-11-11T13:07:32-08:00
 image: "images/etcd2-0.png"
 keywords:
-- Etcd
+- etcd
-- Cluster
+- cluster
-- CoreOS
+- coreos
-- Configuration
+- configuration
-- Proxy
+- proxy
-- Secure
+- secure
 title: Setting up a secure etcd cluster behind a proxy
 ---
 This is a blog post that explains how to set up a highly available etcd cluster behind a proxy and securing the communication between a client and the proxy, between the proxy and the individual member in the cluster and between members in the cluster.